Tuzla: Salt deposits

 Extractions of the city's salt deposits, particularly in the 20th century, have caused sections of the city center to sink.
 Structures in the "sinking area" either collapsed or were demolished, and there are few structures in the city that predate the 20th century, despite the fact that the city was founded over 1000 years ago.
 In the northeastern part of the town is an area known as Solina, named after the salt deposits.

 Pannonian Lakes

-Tuzla is the only city in Europe that has a salt lake in its centre.
+Tuzla is the only city in Europe which has a salt lake in its center.
 The ancient Pannonian Sea dried up around 10 million years ago, but work by researchers and scientists has now enabled a level of saline water to be kept stable at the surface, and in 2003 the Pannonian Lake was opened.

-A second lake that includes artificial waterfalls was inaugurated in 2008.
+A second lake which includes artificial waterfalls was inaugurated in 2008.
 An archaeological park and replica Neolithic lake dwellings were also incorporated into the scheme, providing information about the different cultures which left their material and spiritual mark here.
 The site has become an international tourist destination.